ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 <script src="https://cdn.ckbox.io/ckbox/2.4.0/ckbox.js"></script>
 ```

+Please note, that while using the `latest` call instead of a version number is available, it is not advised.
+The latest version may bring breaking changes that will stall your CKBox integration.

 The CKBox feature requires one of the following plugins to be loaded to work correctly:

 * {@link module:image/imageblock~ImageBlock The `ImageBlock` feature}